-- Canadian Gold Maples The Canadian Gold Maple coins have been minted continuously for over 40 years.
+Canadian Gold Maples The Canadian Gold Maple coins have been mined continuously for over 40 years.
 They depict the regal Queen Elizabeth II on the obverse and the Canadian sugar maple lead on the reverse side and are also struck with the purest gold coins available.

 If you’re looking to increase your stock of gold without paying the premiums associated with gold coins, gold bars are an excellent choice.
 Modern gold bullion bars are usually struck using .9999 pure gold, and they often include their own brilliant designs.